rwxrob/zet/20220219192411/README.md

 # Warning: WSL2 Fucks Up Git Repos

-Today I disables WSL2 and rebooted and now I can't commit objects to my zet repo.
+Today I disabled WSL2 and rebooted and now I can't commit objects to my zet repo.
 The only thing that changed was removing WSL2, which I'm almost positive is fucking with the filesystem somehow.
 There is no fucking way I will ever trust Windows to do the right thing with